Death Guard Toxic Wasteland Bases

 The Concept

 The idea isn’t that these marines are walking through a pre-existing swamp.
 The corruption is spreading FROM them into the ground.
 Wherever they step, the earth turns toxic.
-That distinction matters because it changes how you place the gross stuff — concentrated around and under the feet, spreading outward, not evenly distributed.
+That distinction matters because it changes how you place the gross stuff.
+A more concentrated sickly green around and under the feet, spreading outward, not evenly distributed.

 What You Need